webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Weaknesses:
     - Rigid structure: May feel restrictive for agile teams.
     - Time commitment: Thorough upfront planning can be challenging for some situations.
-- Methodologies and frameworks::Scrum
+- Methodologies and frameworks::_Scrum_
   - **Scrum**: An iterative and incremental agile framework emphasizing short sprints and team collaboration.
-  - **Main Focus:** Delivering a potentially shippable product at the end of each iteration (sprint).
+  - **Main Focus:** Iteration planning, daily stand-ups, and iterative retrospectives to learn from and deliver a product at the end of each iteration (sprint).
   - Most common agile framework.
 Scrum **helps teams learn and get better by doing things and not just guessing**.
   - The framework emphasizes empiricism and lean thinking, promoting continual improvement.
   - Scrum is an all-or-nothing framework, requiring the use of all its parts for optimal results.